DEVANSHUKEJRIWAL/CampusSync/README.md

 ![PostgreSQL](https://img.shields.io/badge/PostgreSQL-15-336791?logo=postgresql)
 ![License](https://img.shields.io/badge/License-MIT-green)

 CampusSync is a full-stack **Campus Event Management System (CEMS)** that centralizes event discovery, registration, and management for universities.
-It bundles a modern React frontend, a performant Go backend, and PostgreSQL storage—fully Dockerized for easy local development or demo.
+It bundles a modern React frontend, a performant Go backend, and PostgreSQL storage, fully Dockerized for easy local development or demo.

 ---